tdlong/Peromyscus_power_bleed/README.md

 ## Simulating phenotypes
-*`generate_Y.sh`* generates simulated phenotypes for 3 different genetic models at a given causative SNP, provided the following arguments:
+*`generate_Y.sh`* generates simulated phenotypes under 3 different genetic models at a given causative SNP, provided the following arguments (in that order):
 1. path to `save_data` directory
 2. path to `software` directory
 3. path to **unzipped** `gzipped_vcf_files_list`